ever-works/awesome-startup-books/README.md

 - [Competing in the Age of AI](https://pll.harvard.edu/course/competing-age-ai) - "Competing in the Age of AI: Strategy and Leadership When Algorithms and Networks Run the World" by Marco Iansiti and Karim R. Lakhani offers entrepreneurs insights into leveraging AI-driven processes to scale businesses.
 It discusses the risks and opportunities of AI, making it a valuable resource for startups in the digital age. ([Read more](/details/competing-in-the-age-of-ai.md)) `AI` `strategy` `digital-age`
 - [Lean Analytics](https://www.goodreads.com/book/show/16033602-lean-analytics) - Alistair Croll and Benjamin Yoskovitz provide a data-driven approach to building startups, emphasizing the importance of analytics in decision-making. ([Read more](/details/lean-analytics.md)) `analytics` `data-driven` `decision-making`

+## Decision Making & Strategy

+- [Quit](https://www.wiley.com/en-jp/Startup+Opportunities%3A+Know+When+to+Quit+Your+Day+Job%2C+2nd+Edition-p-x001025175) - Annie Duke's insightful book on the strategic importance of knowing when to quit, offering valuable lessons for startup founders on decision-making and risk management. ([Read more](/details/quit.md)) `decision-making` `risk-management` `strategy`

 ## Fundraising & Investment

 - [Equity Crowdfunding](https://www.goodreads.com/book/show/32791720-equity-crowdfunding) - Written by Nathan Rose, this book serves as a comprehensive guide to equity crowdfunding, offering insights and strategies for startups looking to raise capital. ([Read more](/details/equity-crowdfunding.md)) `crowdfunding` `capital` `investment`
+- [Founder vs. Investor](https://joincolossus.com/episode/zalman-founder-vs-investor/) - This book by Jerry Neumann and Elizabeth Zalman explores the complex dynamics between founders and investors, offering insights into the venture capital process from startup to IPO.
+It's a must-read for understanding the often conflicting motivations in the founder-investor relationship. ([Read more](/details/founder-vs-investor.md)) `venture-capital` `founder-investor` `startup`
 - [Secrets of Sand Hill Road](https://www.secretsofsandhillroad.com/) - A book by Scott Kupor that demystifies the venture capital world, offering insights into how VCs think, what they look for in startups, and how founders can navigate the fundraising process. ([Read more](/details/secrets-of-sand-hill-road.md)) `venture-capital` `fundraising` `navigation`
 - [The Art of Startup Fundraising](https://www.goodreads.com/book/show/26407003-the-art-of-startup-fundraising) - Alejandro Cremades provides a comprehensive guide to raising capital for startups, covering everything from pitching to investors to understanding the fundraising landscape. ([Read more](/details/the-art-of-startup-fundraising.md)) `fundraising` `investment` `capital`
 - [The Crowdfunding Revolution](https://www.goodreads.com/book/show/13654919-the-crowdfunding-revolution) - Kevin Lawton's 'The Crowdfunding Revolution' explores how startups can leverage social media to raise venture capital.
 This book is particularly useful for entrepreneurs interested in alternative funding methods. ([Read more](/details/the-crowdfunding-revolution.md)) `crowdfunding` `venture-capital` `social-media`